Bikash Ranjan Bhattacharya: Legal career

 Bhattacharya is a Senior Advocate and leads various notable cases like "Saradha", "Narada sting operation", "Teachers Recruitment Scam" among other cases.
 He is practicing in Supreme Court of India, Calcutta High Court and other courts.

 He has served as the Advocate General of Tripura for 5 years between 1998 and 2003.
 He was once offered the position of a justice at Calcutta High Court but he passed on that appointment.

 He also acts as the principal legal mind of his party and defends party members implicated in political cases.

 Political career

-He joined the Communist Party of India (Marxist) as a student and was active Students' Federation of India.
+Bhattacharya joined the Communist Party of India (Marxist) as a student and was active Students' Federation of India.

 He was arrested in the 1970s for participating in students' movement and spent some time in prison.

 He took over the reins of the Kolkata Municipal Corporation in 2005 and continued as Mayor of Kolkata in 2010.
-He was elected from Ward No. 100, Kolkata Municipal Corporation in 2005, defeating influential Trinamool Congress leader Partha Chatterjee.
+He was elected from Ward No. 100, Kolkata Municipal Corporation in 2005, defeating influential Trinamool Congress (TMC) leader Partha Chatterjee.